UPDATED FEB 14, 2020

 During the day it’s a zoo, but if you head out early enough (or later in the evening), the Brooklyn Bridge can be a super peaceful spot to run.
 It’s only 1.1 miles long, so it’s ideal for a short jog out and back from either Manhattan or Brooklyn.
 But if you want to tack on a few more miles, Brooklyn Bridge Park has a 1.3-mile path, plus views of One World Trade, the Statue of Liberty, and the Empire State Building.
 Not a bad way to start your day.

 Combine a getaway and your exercise regime into one activity and head to the Coney Island Boardwalk for a roughly five-mile beachfront run and some very interesting people-watching.
-When you finish your workout in the home of the finish line of Brooklyn’s most iconic half marathon, reward yourself for putting in the work by visiting the aquarium or riding the Cyclone post run.
+When you finish your workout in the home of the finish line of Brooklyn’s most iconic half marathon, reward yourself for putting in the work by visiting the aquarium or riding the Cyclone.

 Morningside Heights/UWS residents are lucky to live within jogging distance of Central Park.
 But when you need a place with less of a time commitment, Morningside Park is the move.
 It’s a short path, stretching just 13 blocks between 110th to 123rd streets, but there’s a track at one end and plenty of stairs throughout the park if you want to amp up a morning jog.

 If you’re looking for a beachside run in New York, Staten Island’s 2.5-mile boardwalk is your best bet.
 Take the free ferry from Whitehall Terminal in lower Manhattan, and run to Miller Field or the Verrazano-Narrows Bridge, the legendary starting point for the iconic New York City Marathon.
-That amazing view you’ll see is called “the Atlantic Ocean”, and the path is flat and wide throughout.
+You'll get an amazing view of the Atlantic Ocean, and the path is flat and wide throughout.
 Plus, the people-watching is on-point.

 For views of the Statue of Liberty, Brooklyn’s waterfront, South Street Seaport and the Manhattan, Williamsburg, and Brooklyn bridges, take the East River running path from the tip of Manhattan in Battery Park and head north.
 Enjoy the traffic-free path for nearly 4.5 miles until you reach East 34th St., or peel off at the bridge of your choice and head to Brooklyn for a change of pace.